-Grace Community Lutheran Church in Rimrock has Sunday Worship at 10:30 a.m.
+Grace Community Lutheran Church has Sunday Service at 10:30 a.m.
 The church is at 5100 Stevenson, Rimrock.